birds of prey in connecticut

 This data clearly demonstrates the steady growth of the Bald Eagle population in Connecticut, thanks to the dedicated conservation efforts that have been put in place.
 These efforts have not only ensured the survival of this majestic predator but also helped restore the balance of our ecosystems.
 As we continue to protect their habitats and raise awareness about their importance, we can look forward to a future where the Bald Eagle soars freely across the Connecticut skies, a true symbol of America's resilience and conservation success.

-See also Red Birds in Michigan
+See also Yellow Birds Oregon

 Cooper's Hawk: Master of Stealth and Agility